-#1 for Family Programs for 14 years SKI Magazine Reader Survey
+#1 for Family Vacations in the East!
+SKI Magazine Reader Survey—15 years

 Smugglers' Notch Vermont - Fact Sheets